Premium Bricks made from sand and rubber

 A second chance for recycled materials

-The construction industry is evolving with the introduction of innovative ideas for reusing elements that generate waste in the environment.
-With the proper treatment and a little creativity, recycled materials are becoming the foundation of sustainable alternatives with plenty of benefits for the future of humanity.
+The construction industry is evolving through the introduction of innovative approaches to reusing materials that generate waste.
+With proper treatment and a little creativity, recycled materials are becoming the foundation of sustainable alternatives with numerous benefits for the future of humanity.

 Bricks made from plastic bottle caps: Stronger than concrete?

-It is well known that plastic represents a serious threat to health, which is continually worsening with the increase of production.
-According to the study "Countdown on health and plastics," published by The Lancet in August 2025, global plastic manufactory is projected to almost triple by 2060, with a significant impact on low-income and at-risk populations.
+It is well known that plastic poses a serious threat to health, a threat that is continually worsening with increased production.
+According to the study "Countdown on health and plastics," published in The Lancet in August 2025, global plastic manufacturing is projected to nearly triple by 2060, with significant impacts on low-income and at-risk populations.

 This is what Ben and Connor from England did, who founded a small company named Circular 11, which came up with the idea of making bricks from 100% recycled plastic.

-After being exposed to heat, the mixture is injected into a compacting mold, which is then submerged for a few minutes in water to cool.
-The end result?
+After being heated, the mixture is injected into a compacting mold, which is then submerged in water for a few minutes to cool.
+The result?
 A colorful block stronger than concrete (and similar to Lego’s), ready to be used in construction.

 Bricks made from fabric: When creativity meets sustainability